nv-edwli/workshop-build-an-agent/.devx/2-agentic-rag/migrate.md

 ## Reconfigure the Agent

-We can now point our agent at our locally running NIM.
+Now that your NIM is running locally, let's update your agent to use it.

-Recall that back in our agent's code, we defined the `llm` using the <button onclick="goToLineAndSelect('code/rag_agent.py', '= ChatNVIDIA(');"><i class="fas fa-code"></i> ChatNVIDIA</button> class.
-We need to reconfigure this object to use `http://nemotron:8000/v1` as a base URL.
+In your agent code, you previously created the `llm` object with the <button onclick="goToLineAndSelect('code/rag_agent.py', '= ChatNVIDIA(');"><i class="fas fa-code"></i> ChatNVIDIA</button> class.
+Connect to your local NIM by setting the `base_url` parameter to `http://nemotron:8000/v1` when initializing `ChatNVIDIA`.

-Check out the [official docs](https://python.langchain.com/docs/integrations/chat/nvidia_ai_endpoints/#working-with-nvidia-nims) to see how this code should be updated to point to the local NIM.
-Make that change now.
+Refer to the [official LangChain documentation](https://python.langchain.com/docs/integrations/chat/nvidia_ai_endpoints/#working-with-nvidia-nims) for more details.

 <details>
 <summary>🆘 Need some help?</summary>